• Skip to primary navigation

 Jump to Recipe

-wild garlic spread with sunflower seeds and lemon on a plate
+wild garlic spread topped with leaves, sunflower seeds, lemon and pieces of crispbread.

 How to serve the spread?